AdobeDocs/marketo-learn.en/help/lead-and-data-management/lead-scoring-watch.md

 ---
-title: How to build a  lead / person  scoring program
+title: How to build a  lead/person  scoring program
-description: Watch how to build a  lead / person  scoring operational program, use tokens in the campaign, and import pre-built campaigns.
+description: Watch how to build a lead/person scoring operational program, use tokens in the campaign, and import pre-built campaigns.
-feature: Person Scoring
 role: User
 level: Beginner
 jira: KT-10741